nasa/cumulus-docs/docs/deployment.md

 ##### users

 List of EarthData users you wish to have access to your dashboard application.
-These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) (in addition to the default_users defined in the cumulus default template).
+These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) (in addition to the default_users defined in the Cumulus default template).

 ##### Sample config.yml